kbmackenzie/kbmackenzie.xyz/static/mewlix/docs/compiler.md

 ##### `-p` / `--pretty`

-Prettify compilation output.
+Prettify compiler output.
 This makes the generated `yarnballs.js` file more readable by adding indentation and linebreaks.

 ##### `--no-std`